MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 -	Limit registration date and time
 -	Implement lobby bypass for registered users

-In addition, Teams Premium will provide RTMP-In enhancements for streaming meetings and additional metrics to determine event success.
+In addition, Teams Premium will provide Real Time Messaging Protocol (RTMP)-In enhancements for streaming meetings.
+Teams Premium will also provide additional metrics to help determine event success.

 | Feature | Documentation for administrators | Documentation for your end users |